jamargoochIT/osticket-prereqs/README.md

 MySQL 5.5.62-win32 is going to install a MySQL Server which is a database that osTicket is going to store all of our data in, such as user accounts, ticketing information, etc.

-Let’s click on the exe to get started.
+Let’s click on the .exe to get started.
 When this window opens up, select Typical.